symphonycms/symphonycms/README.markdown

 # Symphony 2 #

 - Version: 2.0.6
-- Date: -
+- Date: 4th August 2009
 - Github Repository: <http://github.com/symphony/symphony-2/tree/master>

 ## Synopsis

 Symphony is a `PHP` & `MySQL` based CMS that utilises `XML` and `XSLT` as its core technologies.
-This repository represents version 2.0.6 and is **not** considered stable.
+This repository represents version 2.0.6 and is considered stable.

 Visit the forum at <http://symphony-cms.com/community/>

 ## Updating

+### Important Information

+Version `2.0.5` introduced multiple includable elements, in the Data Source Editor, for a single field.
+After updating from `2.0.5` or lower, the DS editor will seem to "forget" about any `Textarea` fields selected when you are editing existing Data Sources.
+After updating, you must ensure you re-select them before saving.
+Note, this will only effect Data Sources that you edit and were created prior to `2.0.5`.
+Until that point, the field will still be included in any front-end XML

 ### Via Git